Overview of Physical Medicine and Rehabilitation (PMandR)

 Cognitive skills

-Memory, concentration, judgment, problem-solving, and organizational skills
+Memory, focus, judgment, problem-solving, and organizational skills

 Socialization skills